Frequently Asked Questions

 8. How do I contact the ECE graduate program?

-If you need Prof. Fusun Ozguner, ECE Graduate Studies Chair’s signature, or you would like to make an appointment with Prof. Ozguner:
+If you need a signature or would like to make an appointment with the ECE Graduate Studies Chair, Prof Atilla Eryilmaz:

-To have a form signed, please leave the form with a graduate program coordinator, Tricia Toothman or Beth Bucher, or in the Graduate Program mailbox in 205 DL.
-You will be emailed when the form is approved and signed, generally within two days.
+• To have a form signed, please email the form to a graduate program coordinator, Tricia Toothman or Beth Bucher.

-To meet with Prof Ozguner, please check her office hours posted on her 205 DL office door, or email ozguner@ece.osu.edu for an appointment.
+• To meet with Prof Eryilmaz, please email eryilmaz.2@osu.edu for an appointment.

 9. When are applications to graduate due?

-Applications to Graduate: must be submitted to the Graduate School by the second Friday of each quarter.
-Please attach advising reports to the application form, and leave the form with the Graduate counselor in 205 DL for Prof. Ozguner’s signature by 5 pm on Wednesday of the second week of the quarter.
+Applications to graduate: must be submitted to the Graduate School by the third Friday of each term.
+Please attach advising reports to the application form, and leave the form with the Graduate counselor in 205 DL for Prof. Serrani’s signature by the second Friday of the term, or no later than the Wednesday of the thrid week.
 You will receive an email when the application is signed, then you can take the application to the Graduate School.

 10. When are course enrollment forms required?